 Welcome to the .087th edition of Prescriptions.
 Here is our review of the week in the arts.

 We are living in a time of globalization, expansion and media saturation.
 We communicate instantly, yet with alarming disconnect.
 Aesthetica’s Future Now Symposium this past week explored culture through the mechanism of art.
 Artists included Hannah Starkey and Todd Hido, among others, with representatives in attendance from Foam Amsterdam, Frieze, Huxley-Parlour, Tate , and The Design Museum.

 Last week we celebrated International Women’s Day.
-Often our better halves, and with whom we could not do without, we renewed our commitment to engage and we celebrate the women who have inspired and created in the art world.
+Often our better halves, and without whom we could not be, we renewed our commitment to engage and we celebrate the women who have inspired and created in the art world.
 Artists highlighted included Vivian Maier, Anna-Eva Bergman, Hannah Starkey, Chantal Joffe, Anna Winteler, Dorothea Lange, Senta Simond, and our own 30 Under 30 Women Photographers.

 Challenging its truth-telling capabilities with a hybrid of documentary and staged work, Larry Sultan’s photographs mine the psychological nuances in daily family interaction across the suburban landscape.
 On view through April 6, 2019 at Yancey Richardson.

 Adan Vallecillo, Carcelero II, 2012, Spoons and padlock

 Driven by an undefined long shadow which is taking over everywhere, while its silent threat relentlessly spreads under the noise of the current climate… A change of paradigm has happened.
 Artists presented include Martha Araújo, Gabriel Borba Filho, and Loreto Martínez Troncoso, among others.
 At PM8 Gallery through April 5, 2019.